I have a particular interest in culture and history, especially the history of my home country, Ireland.

 History and Meaning of Dia de los Muertos

 Before the Spanish and Portuguese colonised large parts of the Americas, bringing the Catholic church in their wake, the Indigenous peoples of Latin America followed their own native religions.
-These religions had beliefs in the importance of maintain a connection with dead ancestors - hence you can still see today many pre-Columban tombs across the region, where living relatives of the dead person would have left food and other 'offerings' to keep the dead spirit content.
+These religions had beliefs in the importance of maintaining a connection with dead ancestors; hence, you can still see today many pre-Columban tombs across the region, where living relatives of the dead person would have left food and other 'offerings' to keep the dead spirit content.

 The Catholic church did its best to establish Catholic doctrine across the continent.
-While they were successful in converting the indigenous population to Christian observances such as attending mass, they did not entirely erradicate native superstitions and beliefs.
+While they were successful in converting the indigenous population to Christian observances such as attending mass, they did not entirely eradicate native superstitions and beliefs.
 Many Latin American people today, especially indigenous peoples, believe that a Shaman can help to cure their illnesses.
-Others such as the Mayan peoples of Guatemala leave traditional spirit offerings at Catholic shrines, such as a bird feather or a lucky coin.
+Others, such as the Mayan peoples of Guatemala, leave traditional spirit offerings at Catholic shrines, such as a bird feather or a lucky coin.

-The history and meaning of the Dia de los Muertos combines both Catholic and indigenous traditions.
-When the Spanish arrived in Mexico they found an Aztec tradition thousands of years old, involving the use of skulls to honour the dead.
-In Mexico skulls are still an important part of celebrations - but today they make 'sugar skulls' and wear skull masks rather than using the real thing!
-Other Latin American countries don't use skulls to mark the Dia de los Muertos, but instead build altars at the graves of loved ones where they leave offerings.
+The history and meaning of the Dia de los Muertos combine both Catholic and indigenous traditions.
+When the Spanish arrived in Mexico, they found an Aztec tradition thousands of years old involving the use of skulls to honour the dead.
+In Mexico, skulls are still an important part of celebrations, but today they make 'sugar skulls' and wear skull masks rather than using the real thing!
+Other Latin American countries don't use skulls to mark the Dia de los Muertos but instead build altars at the graves of loved ones where they leave offerings.

 As in many Catholic countries across the world, the Day of the Dead is a day to visit the graves of dead family members and leave candles or flowers.
-However, in keeping with the indigenous tradition of maintaining a connection with between living and dead family members, the dia de los muertos is not a sombre occasion but more of a joyous family get-together.
-Indigenous people in particular celebrate the day by holding something of a festival in the local graveyard, complete with music, chatter and ice-cream.
-Outside the walls there will often be stalls selling food and drink, with something of a street party going on.
+However, in keeping with the indigenous tradition of maintaining a connection between living and dead family members, the Dia de los Muertos is not a sombre occasion but more of a joyous family get-together.
+Indigenous people, in particular, celebrate the day by holding something of a festival in the local graveyard, complete with music, chatter and ice cream.
+Outside the walls, there will often be stalls selling food and drink, with something of a street party going on.

 - Mexico has some of the most well-known and flamboyant 'Dia de los Muertos traditions'.
 These include wearing skull masks or painting the face to look like a skull.
 People also make 'sugar skulls'.
 The video above gives a great insight into Mexican celebrations at this time of year.